Sphere Entertainment

 !

-operating losses plus leverage
+Operating losses plus leverage

 latest EBIT margin was -12.6%, trailing net loss was $270.1M, and long-term debt stands at $786M. those numbers can coexist for a while. they do not coexist forever without consequences.